edu-rz/me/docs/gym-estilo-vida/english-b2-to-c1.md

 # De Inglés B2 a C1

 Para asegurar un mejor futuro con mayores ingresos y un mejor estilo de vida.
 El inglés es fundamental, no solo leerlo o escribirlo, sino hablarlo y conversar con naturalidad para aumentar mis capacidades para obtener mejores oportunidades laborales.
-Por ello, el siguiente plan me permitirá mejorar mi inglés, enfocado en el speaking.
+Por ello, el siguiente plan que deberá ser realizado a diario durante una hora, me permitirá mejorar mi inglés, enfocado en el speaking.

-## Preparar un banco de frases profesionales
+## Sesión de Estudio

-Make short sentences with them, related to your real work.

-- The project is progressing well.
-- The next priority will be…
-- One possible challenge could be…

-👉 Goal: expand vocabulary for meetings so you sound more natural.

-## Verb tense drill

-- Practice conditionals + present perfect.

-- If I don’t _, I will _
+### ◼ Calentamiento & Fluidez

+Tome o invente alguna de las siguientes frases y recítelo en voz alta.
+Luego repítalo con sus propias palabras sin ver la frase.
+Por último, crea de 2 a 3 variaciones.

-- So far, I have _, and the next step is _
+- The project is going well.
+So far, I’ve completed the services and repositories.
+The next step is to finish the controllers and expose the endpoints.
+- I want to reach a C1 level in speaking, so I’m putting together a plan to improve my English for professional communication.
+- To land my dream job, I need to upload several documents, so the HR department can review them and move forward with the hiring process.

+**Objetivo**: Soltar la lengua y trabajar el cerebro.

+### ◼ Practicar Gramática

+#### Condicionales

+Recite 5 oraciones con la siguiente estructura.

-- If I don’t face issues, I will finish the tests by Friday.
+- If I don’t face technical issues, I will finish the API by Friday.
+- If I had more resources, I would speed up the deployment process.
+- If the meeting hadn’t been rescheduled, we would have closed the task earlier.
+- If the client approves the design, we will start development next week.
+- If I were in charge, I would improve the documentation process.

+#### Present Perfect

+Recite 5 oraciones con la siguiente estructura imaginando que estás en un daily.

-- So far, I have completed the services, and the next step is to deploy.
+- So far, I have completed the authentication module.
+The next step is to implement authorization.

-👉 Goal: strengthen automatic grammar use.

-## Warm-up

-- Pick one small work update (real or imagined).
+- So far, I have finished fixing the critical bugs.
+The next step is to test the integration.
+- So far, I have reviewed the user stories.
+The next step is to assign tasks to the team.
+- So far, I have prepared the deployment scripts.
+The next step is to validate them in staging.
-- Example: “Today I set up the API and connected it to the database.”
+- So far, I have written the documentation draft.
+The next step is to get feedback from the team.
-- Say it out loud twice: once normally, once more slowly, focusing on grammar and pronunciation.

-👉 Goal: train your mouth to form clear sentences quickly.
+### ◼ Vocabulario & Frases

+Elabore y recite 5 oraciones con las siguientes frases.

+- **The project is progressing well.** *The project is progressing well, but we still need to align with the client on a few requirements.*
+- **The biggest challenge so far has been…** *The biggest challenge so far has been integrating the new API with the legacy system.*
+- **The next priority will be…** *The next priority will be optimizing the database queries to improve performance.*
+- **From a technical perspective…** *From a technical perspective, the migration to the cloud is the most critical step.*
+- **If time allows, I’d like to…** *If time allows, I’d like to refactor some of the older code to improve maintainability.*

+### ◼ English Shadowing

+Practique English Shadowing avanzado.
+El detalle de cómo realizarlo está aquí: [EngFluent](https://www.youtube.com/watch?v=awIXN5LgWKY)

+🍀 Suerte :)